dewdotninja/sharing-github/README.md

 ## sharing-github

-This repo contains files I don't know where to put them.
+This repo contains shared files such as figures used in Jupyter notebooks.